Gaoyuan-Li/MAPPED/1_download_metadata_efetch/README.md

 - `--organism <String>`: Scientific name of the organism (in quotes if containing spaces).
 - `--outdir <Path>`: Directory where output will be saved (created if it does not exist).
 - `--library-layout <paired|single|both>`: Filter runs by library layout (default: both).
+- `--strain <String>`: Optional strain filter.
+Splits `ScientificName` on spaces and keeps rows where any token equals or contains the provided string (case-insensitive).

 ## Outputs